 - R2-1.1.1 Title 1 of Chapter 2 shall apply to all Investment Services Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1. - R2-1.1.2 Without prejudice to these rules, the Licence Holder shall also refer to Part Two (Articles 25 to 91) of the CRR when determining its Own Funds.

 Furthermore, reference should also be made to Part One 'General Provisions' (Articles 1 to 24) and Part Ten 'Transitional Provisions, Reports, Reviews and Amendments' (Articles 465 to 520) of the CRR.
-This is without prejudice to other Articles of the CRD and the CRR (CRD IV package) which may be relevant/applicable. - R2-1.1.3 Category 2 and Category 3 Licence Holders which qualify as MiFID Firms including Operators of an MTF shall also take into account Title 1 of Chapter 5 on the Transitionary Arrangements on Initial Capital.
+This is without prejudice to other Articles of the CRD and the CRR (CRD IV package) which may be relevant/applicable. - R2-1.1.3 Category 2 and Category 3 Licence Holders which qualify as Investment Services Licence Holders, including Operators of an MTF but excluding Local Firms, shall also take into account Title 1 of Chapter 5 on the Transitionary Arrangements on Initial Capital.